bertiqwerty/exmex/Readme.md

 let value = expr.eval(&[5.3, 0.5])?;
 assert_float_eq_f64(value, 289.75399999999996);
 ```
 The order of the variables' values passed for evaluation has to match the alphabetical order of the variable names.
-Besides predefined operators for floats, you can create implement custom operators and pass use their factory type as generic argument.
+Besides predefined operators for floats, you can implement custom operators and use their factory type as generic argument as shown in the following example.
 ```rust
 use exmex::prelude::*;
 use exmex::{BinOp, MakeOperators, Operator};